 Active listening is an essential quality on the soft skills list for an entrepreneur looking to maintain the right level of communication and collaboration between employees, customers, and partners.
 It is vital for getting feedback from customers.
 Today, most businesses are customer-centric and are beginning to go to several lengths to pay attention to their customers to meet their needs.
 An excellent example of this is the famous taxi company – Uber.
 After complaints and several requests from users, the company added a 911 feature to their application.

-When a customer gives feedback with an issue, as a business owner, you have to respond or consider the report if it requires an impending product or service improvement.
+When a customer gives feedback on an issue, as a business owner, you have to respond or consider the report if it requires an impending product or service improvement.

 9. Discipline